 The locomotive subsequently had quite a nomadic life and having spent time at a number of heritage railways including the East Somerset Railway and the Embsay & Bolton abbey Steam Railway.

-In December 2015 the locomotive moved to the Gwili Railway where it is currently operational.
+In December 2015 the locomotive moved to the Gwili Railway where it operated for some time.